planetfederal/wps-gui/docs/source/index.rst

 In all cases, a single request is sent to GeoServer, with chained processes encoded as nested inputs.

-Results are either shown on the :guilabel:`Results` tab of the I/O panel or, depending on the output format, downloaded.
+Results are either shown on the :guilabel:`Console` tab of the I/O panel or, depending on the output format, downloaded.

 For vector layers, results will be shown on a map if the coordinate reference system of the layer is either EPSG:4326 (Mercator) or EPSG:3857 (Web Mercator).